 - a.
-Extra credit cannot raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added. - b.
-Students may earn up to 2% extra credit in the course by participating in activities or events related to the Chinese language and culture beyond the cultural requirement as state in 3e above.
+Students should not expect extra credit to help raise a grade. - b.
+Extra credit cannot raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added. - c.
+Students may earn up to 2% extra credit in the course by participating in activities or events related to the French language or Francophone culture(s) beyond the cultural requirement as state in 1e above.